Legislation

 -

-75% of Vermont residents recently polled by University of Vermont's Center for Rural Studies want to ban trapping.
+75% of Vermont residents polled by the University of Vermont's Center for Rural Studies want to ban trapping.
 Read more here.

 Coyotes